adhamkhwaldeh/UserBehaviorSDK/AccelerometerTouchTrackerSdk/IntegrationGuide.md

 ## Introduction

-This guide provides step-by-step instructions for integrating [Weather Sdk] into your project.
+This guide provides step-by-step instructions for integrating [AccelerometerTouchTrackerSdk] into your project.
-Follow the instructions to quickly get started and connect your system with [Weather Sdk].
+Follow the instructions to quickly get started and connect your system with [AccelerometerTouchTrackerSdk].

 ---

 ## Prerequisites
 Before you begin the integration process, make sure you have the following:
-- A ApiKey service from [Weather Sdk]
+- A ApiKey service from [AccelerometerTouchTrackerSdk]
 - Access to your [system’s] configuration settings

 ## Setup Instructions